Josehdez96/Platzi-class-Git-and-Github/README.md

-# Clase Platzi de Git y Github
+# Practice with Git and Github
-Probando Git y Github con el curso de Platzi